 Use of radiopaque tracer fluid in x-ray angiographic measurement of spatial distribution of blood flow within an organ has been based on the assumption that the tracer fluid has the same properties as the blood except with regard to its x-ray absorbency.
 However, the greater x-ray absorbency is also associated with greater density.
-Thus, the extent to which the tracer fluid faithfully tracks the flow may depend on the flow conditions with respect to inertial, viscous and gravitational forces in this two-phase flow problem (see [1-4]).
-The physical model entails the two-phase development of a slug-shaped tracer fluid immersed in a primary fluid of the same viscosity but different density.
-Due to the difference in tracer and primary fluid densities, the flow profile of the tracer fluid can become sensitive to gravitational bias [1-3].
-The influence of gravity will, of course, vary depending on the flow orientation and inertia.
-In horizontal flow, asymmetry would be expected with slow moving primary flows due to gravitational drag and subsequent sagging of the denser fluid.
-The gravitational distortion would be expected to become less appreciable in higher Reynolds number flows.
-In vertical flow, the shape of the tracer fluid would also be expected to be influenced by gravity depending on the flow direction.
-Thus, it appears that the assessment of the details of the developing tracer fluid is an important step in determining the influence of a density difference between two fluids on the ability to faithfully track the flow [1-3].
+Thus, the extent to which the tracer fluid faithfully tracks the flow can depend on the flow conditions with respect to inertial, viscous and gravitational forces in this two-phase flow problem (see [1-4]).
+The physical model entails the two-phase development of a slug-shaped tracer fluid immersed in a primary fluid exhibiting a similar viscosity but a different density.
+Due to the disparity in tracer and primary fluid densities, the flow profile of the tracer fluid can become sensitive to gravitational bias [1-3].
+The influence of gravity can, in turn, vary depending on the byproduct of flow orientation and inertia.
+In horizontal flow, asymmetry is expected with slow moving primary flows due to gravitational drag and subsequent sagging of the denser fluid.
+Conversely, the gravitational distortion is expected to become less appreciable in higher Reynolds number flows.
+In vertical flow, one expects the shape of the tracer fluid to be influenced by gravity depending on the flow direction.
+Clearly, characterization of the developing tracer fluid is an important step in determining the influence of a specific density difference between two fluids on the ability to faithfully track the flow [1-3].